-Alternatively referred to as Control+E and C-e, Ctrl+E is a keyboard shortcut that varies depending on the program.
+Alternatively written as Control+E, ^e, and C-e, Ctrl+E is a keyboard shortcut that varies depending on the program.
 For example, in most Internet browsers, Ctrl+E is used to focus on the address or search bar.

 How to use the Ctrl+E keyboard shortcut

 Ctrl+E in an Internet browser

 In Chrome, Edge, Firefox, Opera, and Internet Explorer, Ctrl+E focuses on the address bar, search bar, or omnibox.
 Using this shortcut can be helpful when you're done browsing the current page and want to type in a new address or search for something else without using the mouse.

 Ctrl+E in Microsoft PowerPoint